Join us in this travel blog post where we enjoy the stunning scenery and the delights of the Ullapool stage of the North Coast 500.

 An Talla Solais Gallery

 An Talla Solais Gallery is Ullapool's visual arts centre and the gallery hosts a wide range of exhibitions of contemporary art.
-Every time we visit the gallery, there is always an interesting and colourful presentation of local artists and some that are from further afield.
+Every time I visit the gallery, there is always an interesting and colourful presentation of local artists and some that are from further afield.

 Ullapool Hill

 If you are looking to stretch your legs while in Ullapool then look no further than Ullapool Hill, which seems to hang over the town.
 The Gaelic name for the hill is Meall Mhor, which roughly translates as ‘great bare rounded lumpy hill’.
 The start of the trail isn’t well signposted, so head towards the medical practice, and take a left up Broom Park and the hiking path will be in front of you.
 The trail is in good condition and suitable for most walkers.
 Steep at the start, the hike gets easier as you reach the top of the hill.
-However, Ullapool Hill has a surprise for you, since at the top, you realise that there is a hidden summit and bit more to go.
-The view is definitely worth it though.

 Loch Achall

 Loch Achall is a scenic loch nestled on the north side of Ullapool Hill.
 There is an easy walk along the shores of the lock which also takes in the Eas Dubh waterfall.
 Most visitors to Ullapool won’t know about this hidden treasure, as it is not even signposted from the main road!
 At the road bridge over the Ullapool River there is a turning up to the Morefield Quarry.
 You can walk or drive up this road (parking at the bridge over the waterfall), being careful to avoid the quarry lorries as you go past.
-There are also trails leading from the summit of Ullapool Hill down to the loch below if you want a more taxing hike.
-If you are lucky, as we were on one occasion, you may encounter a large herd of deer which call this area home.
+If you are lucky, as I was on one occasion, you may encounter a large herd of deer which call this area home.

 RhueArt